sebastien-plutniak/archeoviz/README.md

 `archeoViz` can be used locally or deployed on a server, either by allowing the user to load data through the interface or by running the app with a specific data set.
-The app interface is available in English, French, German, Italian, and Portuguese.
+The app interface is available in English, French, German, Italian, Portuguese, and Spanish.

 [![Project Status: Active – The project has reached a stable, usable state and is being actively